cmstead/becoming-a-js-developer/cheat-sheets/git-cheat-sheet.md

     - `git push origin master`
 - status -- get a list of all changes to current repository
     - `git status`

-## Committing and Pushing Changes ##

-After changes are made to your local files, follow these steps to save your changes to Git:

-1. `git add --all`
-2. `git commit -m "This is the reason I made the changes"`
-3. `git push origin master`

 ## Working With Branches ##